Emolene Cream

 Emolene cream uses

-{med_name} is used in the treatment of dry Skin and dry eyes.
+{med_name} is used in the treatment of dry Skin.

 How emolene cream works